A wife, a mother,

 And, in case you are looking for my formal bio...

-Suzanne Tregenza Moore helps independent business women narrow their focus onto the most important things they need to do to bring revenue into their business, rather than playing the game of Whack-a-Mole with their to-do list.
+Suzanne Tregenza Moore helps entrepreneurs and non-fiction authors narrow their focus onto the most important things they need to do to bring revenue into their business, rather than playing the game of Whack-a-Mole with their to-do list.

 Since leaving her six-figure corporate career, Suzanne has employed her MBA in Marketing & Entrepreneurship, along with personal experience from living in the weeds of her own business, to support her clients with strategy, marketing, technology, delegation, and mindset.

 Her clients describe her as “Invaluable”, a “gentle butt-kicker”, and say she helped them “unleash their vision”.
 In addition to running her coaching business, Suzanne is the Founder of the Hanover Area, MA Chapter of Polka Dot Powerhouse, a women's connection and networking group.

 She and her husband Kevin are parents to two sons and a labradoodle daughter.
 They live on the South Shore of MA.
 Her first book Hang On Tight!
-Learn to Love the Roller-Coaster of Entrepreneurship will be published in September, 2021 by Highlander Press launched as a best-selling new release on Amazon.
+Learn to Love the Roller-Coaster of Entrepreneurship published in by Highlander Press launched as a best-selling new release on Amazon.